webix-hub/gitbook-webix-jet/details/webpackconfig.md

 - Turning off Localization and Views

 If you aren't planning to localize the app, there's a way to do it without creating and empty folder for locales.
 Without changes in webpack config, you would have to do that to get the app compiled. webpack config has the **resolve** property that presents options affecting the resolving of modules.
-Delete *"jet-locales"* key pais from **resolve.alias**.
+Delete *"jet-locales"* key pairs from **resolve.alias**.

 ```js
 var config = {